Home » Electrical Engineering » Different Types Of Resistor Explained With Symbols [PDF]

 i) Power Type Wire Wound Resistor:

-Power type wire wound resistor is manufactured by winding resistance wire made of nichrome or manganin or constantan and annealed at high temperature to limit the mechanical strain over a ceramic rod as shown in the figure.
+Power-type wire wound resistor is manufactured by winding resistance wire made of nichrome manganin or constantan and annealed at high temperature to limit the mechanical strain over a ceramic rod as shown in the figure.

 Power Type Wire Wound Resistor